Warning messageYou must be logged in to register for this event. For KSU employees you may use your NetID and Password to login.

 Participants will be required to complete all three components of the training.
 This includes:

-- a live webinar (January 18 - 10:00-11:00) Information will be emailed to your kennesaw.edu address closer to the date of the webinar.
+-a live webinar (April 15 10:00-11:00) Information will be emailed to your kennesaw.edu address closer to the date of the webinar.

-- an asynchronous online component, which will be available for two weeks (January 18 - February 1)
+-an asynchronous online component, which will be available for two weeks (April 15-29)

 Note: This workshop assumes working knowledge of Desire To Learn (D2L).
-Otherwise, UITS training on Desire To Learn must be obtained prior to this workshop.
-Part Time Faculty Note: This workshop is uncompensated.
-Part-time faculty who participate will not be compensated but should still enter participation hours in the time management system.
+Otherwise, ITS Outreach (https://computertrain.kennesaw.edu) training on Desire To Learn must be obtained prior to this workshop.